-Meet TT of ABIGOR.
-I must say that it is spectacularly refreshing to behold an early nineties black metal veteran who still stands by the art’s essence with such fervour and conviction; ’the fire still burns’, as a wise man once put it.
-But before we get to that – today, February 22, signifies the release of the long-awaited split album featuring ABIGOR, NIGHTBRINGER, THY DARKENED SHADE and MORTUUS.
+I must say that it is spectacularly refreshing to behold an early 90s black metal veteran who still stands by the art’s essence with such fervour and conviction; ’The fire still burns’, as a wise man once put it.
+But before we get to that – February 2017 signified the release of a long-awaited split album featuring ABIGOR, NIGHTBRINGER, THY DARKENED SHADE and MORTUUS.

 The album is narrated with one long continuous lyric which binds all the songs together.
 TT explains how this would not have been possible without a certain ’spiritual congruence’.

 – Musically, the idea was to unite the contributions of four bands to create one continuous work together.
 We wanted each band to represent a certain musical heritage, but also share a well-structured sound to make it work compositionally.